yanbinc2/ME_alg/README.md

     Function: This code merges seed regions, then expands seed regions iteratively.

     Input: Following files specified by the path are the input data.
-The files presented here are the examples.
-The users may have their own input data.
+The files presented here are provided as examples for instructional guidance.
+Users can input their own data based on their specific applications.

        PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'--> This is the data file to specify the region index.